The Uniqueness of LLaMA3-70B Series with Per-Channel Quantization: The Uniqueness of LLaMA3-70B with per-channel W8A8

 \del{We tested LLM models on 8 reasoning tasks, namely, Hellaswag (HS), PIQA (PQ), OpenbookQA (OQ), ARC-easy (AE), Winogrande (WG), ARC-Challenge (AE), BoolQ (BQ), and MMLU~.
 We observe that many studies report the average accuracy over reasoning task by simply averaging the accuracy of each task, which might not be rigorous since the number of questions in each task has large variance.
 For example, HS and MMLU both have over 10K questions while OQ has only 500 questions.
 In order to take this into account, we also report the ``weighted average accuracy'' (denoted by WT-AVG in figures), which is the total number of correct answers divided by the total number of questions.
 In this way, the accuracy of dataset with a large number of questions is weighted more than smaller dataset.}

 \claude{We evaluated LLMs across eight reasoning tasks: Hellaswag (HS), PIQA (PQ), OpenbookQA (OQ), ARC-Easy (AE), Winogrande (WG), ARC-Challenge (AC), BoolQ (BQ), and MMLU\cite{zellers2019hellaswagmachinereallyfinish,bisk2019piqareasoningphysicalcommonsense,OpenBookQA2018,allenai:arc,sakaguchi2019winograndeadversarialwinogradschema,clark2019boolqexploringsurprisingdifficulty,hendryckstest2021,hendrycks2021ethics}.
+We report the ``accuracy'' for all tasks.
+Some tasks have ``normalized accuracy'' and the conclusions derived from ``accuracy'' remain consistent when applied to ``normalized accuracy''.
 We realize that many studies report the average accuracy over these reasoning tasks by simply computing the arithmetic mean of individual task accuracies (denoted by ``AVG'' in our figures).
 However, this approach may lack rigor due to the significant variance in the number of questions across tasks.
 For instance, HS and MMLU each contain over 10,000 questions, while OQ comprises only 500.}

 \claude{To address this disparity, we use an additional metric: the ``weighted average accuracy.''
 This metric is calculated by dividing the total number of correct answers across all tasks by the total number of questions.
 Consequently, this method assigns greater weight to datasets with a larger number of questions, providing a more balanced representation of model performance across tasks of varying sizes.
 It is denoted by ``WT-AVG'' in our figures.}